Article updated June 2024

 What is the impact on the person who is stonewalling?

-There is no winner as far as stonewalling in a relationship is concerned.
 While stonewalling has the biggest impact on those being stonewalled, the person who is stonewalling also suffers.
-By denying themselves the sense of emotional intimacy that comes from a truly collaborative relationship, they limit their opportunity for happiness.
-Cutting off from their feelings, damaging their relationships with their partner, and preventing resolutions and progress, will only increase conflict.
-And with it, the need for future discussions.
+By shutting down emotionally and obstructing genuine connection, they deprive themselves of the fulfillment that comes from a mutually supportive relationship, diminishing their own potential for happiness.
+This behavior damages their relationship with their partner, obstructs problem-solving, and increases conflict, perpetuating the cycle of unresolved issues and the need for future discussions.

 Is stonewalling a form of emotional abuse?